15 April – 21 May 2017

 In this exhibition, Agan is taking his exploration to another level by presenting a series of appropriation of paintings by Indonesian art maestros, such as Hendra Gunawan, S. Sudjojono, Basuki Abdullah, and Dullah.
 Mainly from the 1940s to 1960s, most of these paintings embody the zeitgeist from a time known as the heyday of Social Realism manifesto in Indonesia, and were meant to express the grand narratives of nationalism, as well as to represent the social truth of the Indonesian society at that time.
 Agan ‘borrows’ these paintings to present his own version of Social Realism in the current zeitgeist: a period where religion, politics, class struggles, and consumer culture are all contesting in a culture where fake news, hoax, and media wars have become part of society’s everyday consumption – and art, somehow, is still able to play a role in this divisive world we live in today.

 Saturday, 15 April 2017, 4 – 6 pm

 About the Artist

 Agan Harahap (b.
 1980, Indonesia) graduated from STDI Design and Art College in Bandung, Indonesia, where he majored in Graphic Design.
 After which, he moved to Jakarta and photographed for Indonesian-based music magazine, Trax Magazine.
-He held his first solo exhibition in MES 56, Yogyakarta and has since been participating in various photography exhibitions around Southeast Asia and beyond.
-Agan’s photographs fuses pop culture icons in surreal situations that mislead the realism of his work and questions our dependence on photos to inform us of reality.
-The past year alone has seen Agan in both the Shanghai and Singapore Biennale, as well as Bangladesh’s Chobi Mela, the single biggest photography event in Asia.
+He held his first solo exhibition in 2009 and has since been participating in various photography exhibitions around Southeast Asia and beyond.
+Agan’s photographs depict his subjects in surreal situations that mislead the realism of his work and question our dependence on photography to inform us of reality.
+The past year alone has seen Agan in both the Shanghai and Singapore Biennale, as well as Bangladesh’s Chobi Mela, one of Asia’s most respected photography event.